zhenghao2519/zhenghao2519.github.io/game.md

   <footer>
     <p>
     <br />
-    This game is created by ChatGPT.
+    99% of this game is created by ChatGPT.
     <br />
     Welcome to the new era of AI!   ❛‿˂̵✧
     </p>